ziyoung/better-wilcom-docs/wilcom-docs/Digitizing/properties/Change_fabrics.md

 ## To change fabrics...

-1Select Design > Auto Fabric.
+1. Select Design > Auto Fabric.

 ![AutoFabric.png](assets/AutoFabric.png)

-2Tick the Apply Auto Fabric checkbox to activate the feature.
+2. Tick the Apply Auto Fabric checkbox to activate the feature.
 Conversely, you can turn off auto fabrics at any stage.
 You are prompted to confirm the decision.

 ![TurningAutoFabricOff.png](assets/TurningAutoFabricOff.png)

-3From the list, choose a fabric type matching or nearest to the fabric you intend to work with.
+3. From the list, choose a fabric type matching or nearest to the fabric you intend to work with.

-4Click OK.
+4. Click OK.

 The selected fabric is displayed in the Status bar.
 If you choose to apply an auto fabric to a design with no previous fabric, you are prompted to apply it to new objects only or to existing objects as well.